-A couple weeks after the phishing attack, I get an email from a different employee at ABC Contracting, Holly Miles.
+A couple of weeks after the phishing attack, I got an email from a different employee at ABC Contracting, Holly Miles.
 Holly works in the accounts payable department at ABC.
 Her email says that she received an email from a trusted individual, but she’s having trouble downloading the document that was attached.
-I saw the original email that she forwarded in her message and a combination of frustration and disappointment began to flood in.
+I saw the original email that she forwarded in her message, and a combination of frustration and disappointment began to flood in.
 It was from Jerry Cruz.

 Any time these things happen, I immediately go into damage control.
 I call Holly on her cell phone right away.

 Me: “Holly, I’m not going to be upset; I’m not going to be mad at you.
 I just need to know right away, did you type in your password while attempting to download that document from Jerry?”

 Me: “Unfortunately, yeah.
 Jerry’s account was compromised a few weeks back.
 They were supposed to take care of it, but it’s apparent that they did not.”

 Holly: “What do I have to do?”